 While yes, even under a dark sky the two galaxies appear as fainter smudges at first, but when you realize that faint light is millions of light years away, and you’re seeing two galaxies, this is definitely an inspiring target!

-If the seeing conditions allow you to view at high magnification, then you can make out an ice cap and maybe a darker patch or two.
-But the rest of the time, Mars just looks like a glowing featureless salmon colored orb – not at all like the rusty planet you see in pictures.
+But the rest of the time, when it’s much further away, then its angular size has shrunk to the point where it just looks like a glowing featureless salmon colored orb – not at all like the rusty planet you see in pictures.
 If it’s further than 100 million miles away, forget it!

 Support Your Neighborhood Astronomers!